High Conversion Results Not On Page One

 The leftmost column.
 It contains the titles of each document that was clicked on a rank 11 or higher.
 Instance users can find a document in the list using the search function.

 The central column in the report shows the number of sessions a particular document was clicked.
-From the first row in the next image, you can see that the document "XYZ" has been clicked "N" times.
+From the first row in the next image, you can see that the document "8 Key Considerations While Adopting a Chatbot for Your Enterprise" has been clicked "12" times.
 The column is sorted in the descending order of the activity column.

 On clicking a hyperlink value in the Sessions column, a new dialog opens.
 The dialog contains a six metrics: